imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 ```

 Unfortunately, the Fluent setters pattern has the following disadvantages:
-- A class with a parameterless constructor is subject to being instantiated in **invalid state**.
+- A class with a parameterless constructor is subject to being instantiated in **an invalid state**.
-- Having to create setters for every property which leads to immense quantity of **boilerplate code**.
+- Having to create setters for every property leads to an immense quantity of **boilerplate code**.

 ## Using a builder is a good solution!
 We can use a form of the [Builder Pattern](https://refactoring.guru/design-patterns/builder) which combines the safety of the telescoping constructors and the readability of the fluent setters.
 Instead of creating the desired object directly, the client calls a static factory method with all the required parameters and gets an object of the builder class which provides setter-like methods for other optional methods.
 Finally, the client calls a parameterless `build` method to get an instance of the required class.
+Let me show you an example:

----
+**I prefer to start with The Client Code:**
 ```php
 /**
  * @test